 - Send me a few example lines (and the version of the aligner software), I will update it in the next release.

-- Convert the read alignment file into BED format, and then try again.
+- A quick fix is to convert the read alignment file into BED format, and then try again.

 In order to run the motif discovery of GEM algorithm, a genome sequence (UCSC download) is needed.
 The path to directory containing the genome sequence files (by chromosome, *.fa or *.fasta files, with the prefix "chr") can be specified using option